Karl Allmenröder: Aerial service

 Brothers Karl and Wilhelm Allmenröder transferred to Die Fliegertruppe (Imperial German Air Service) on 16 March 1916.
 Karl Allmenröder was sent for training at Halberstadt.
 He flew two-seaters as an artillery spotter in Flieger-Abteilung (Artillerie) [Flier Detachment (Artillery)] 227 before joining Jagdstaffel 11 in November 1916.
 After Manfred von Richthofen assumed command in January, 1917, Jagdstaffel 11 became one of the premier fighter squadrons of the German military.
 Allmenröder's career as a fighter ace was a short but spectacular string of single and double victories.
 He achieved his victories flying an Albatros D.III in the squadron's scarlet livery, with his personal markings of white nose and elevators.
 The Red Baron often chose Allmenröder as a wingman.

 Allmenröder claimed his first victim, a BE.2c from No. 16 Squadron RFC at noon on 17 February 1917.
 He scored four more victories the following month, becoming an ace on 30 March.
 On 24 March 1917, he was awarded the Iron Cross First Class for his valor.

 He had achieved nine victories by the end of April 1917.
 Then, in May, he shot down 13 more enemy airplanes.
-Nor was that all of his May.

 On 13 May, with his victory list at 11, he was deputed as the squadron commander while Richthofen was on leave.
 Allmenröder shot down two British machines that day, for victories 12 and 13.
 The German ace continued to inflict casualties on the Royal Flying Corps throughout the next 11 days, shooting down five enemy aircraft.
-On 25 May, Allmenröder shot down a British Nieuport 23 on his morning flight, and a DH.4 at 20:45 hours, driving his victory total to 20.
+On 25 May, Allmenröder shot down a British Nieuport 23 on his morning flight and a DH.4 at 20:45 hours, driving his victory total to 20.
 Also, at some point on that day, he was slightly wounded in combat.
 The wound did not prevent him shooting down New Zealand ace Captain Alan Scott on 28 May 1917.

 On 6 June 1917, Allmenröder was awarded the Knight's Cross of the Royal Hohenzollern House Order and, on 14 June, he received the German Empire's most prestigious award, the Prussian Pour le Mérite.
 The following day, the man who had appointed him acting commanding officer, Manfred von Richthofen, returned from leave and resumed command until the 23rd.

-His 29th, and penultimate victory, was scored on 25 June against Canadian ace Flight Lieutenant Gerald Ewart Nash, who became a prisoner.
+His 29th, and penultimate victory, was scored on 25 June against Canadian ace Flight Lieutenant Gerald Ewart Nash, who became a prisoner of war.
 Allmenröder had succeeded to permanent command of Jagdstaffel 11 on that day, when von Richthofen had been promoted to command of Germany's first fighter wing, Jagdgeschwader 1, commonly called "The Flying Circus".